This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 No matter where you choose to stay in Amorgos, you can’t escape the island’s unique energy.
 However, there are a couple of things you should keep in mind before deciding upon your accommodation in Amorgos.

-First of all, if you’re relying on public transport and your own two feet, you should probably stay in gorgeous Chora, where most of the island’s bars, cafés, and restaurants are situated.
-Secondly, if you find the camping Amorgos experience exciting, you should go to either Aegiali Bay or Katapola, both home to well-organised campsites.
+First of all, if you’re relying on public transport and your own two feet, you should probably stay in the gorgeous Chora of Amorgos, where most of the island’s bars, cafés, and restaurants are situated.

-However, if you want to experience a truly authentic stay in a traditional village by supporting the local economy, then you should consider choosing a family-run hotel such as Vigla Hotel Amorgos.
-Staying at this family-run hotel in the heart of the Tholaria is one of the best ways to travel sustainably to Greece.
+However, if you want to experience a truly authentic stay in a traditional village while supporting the local economy, you should consider a family-run hotel such as Vigla Hotel Amorgos.

 Where To Eat & Drink in Amorgos